Sachinacharya-Project/FolderLock/README.md

 - 64 Bit architecture
 - Asking wheather to create archive or not for large file sizes
 - Super User Login Facility - Does not require to retype password everytime
+- Keep content safe even after the application is uninstalled and can be accessed back once application is re-install

 ## Suggestion
 Try adding the application to path so you could use it from any directory.